Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/31G-ec-and-superio.md

 1. Enter Dasharo Setup Menu
 1. Enter **Dasharo System Features**
 1. Enter **Power Management Options**
-1. Set **Battery Start Charge Threshold** to desired value
+1. Set **Battery Start Charge Threshold** to e.g. 60%
-1. Wait for the DUT to discharge its battery to the previously set level.
+1. Discharge the battery below the previously set level
+1. Charge battery above the previously set level
+1. Reconnect charging cable

 **Expected result**

-When the battery reaches the start charge threshold, the DUT should power down.
+After reconnecting the charging cable, the battery should not start charging.

 ## ECR001.004 Battery stop charge threshold

 **Test description**

-The setup menu allows you to set your own battery thresholds, setting the minimum and maximum battery charge levels.
-The purpose of this test is to check that this feature works correctly.
+The setup menu allows you to set your own threshold for the stop of battery charging, which defines the level above which the battery will stop charging.
+The aim of this test is to check that functionality.

 **Test configuration data**